-Surface Water Quality $-1\frac{1}{2}$ miles of the undeveloped riparian corridor of Bog Brook, a major source stream to Highland Lake flow though this Conservation Priority Area.
+Surface Water Quality - 1 1/2 miles of the undeveloped riparian corridor of Bog Brook, a major source stream to Highland Lake flow though this Conservation Priority Area.
 Portions of seven undeveloped stream reaches in the watershed of Highland Lake also flow through this area.
 The entire shoreline of the undeveloped Philbrick Pond is included in this area as well.
 Highland Lake is a very important recreational resource, and protection of its water quality is of paramount importance.
-Land conservation in this area would maintain the water quality of both lower Bog Brook and Highland Lake.
+Land conservation would help maintain the water quality of both lower Bog Brook, and Highland Lake that it supplies by preventing land uses inconsistent with these values.

 Flood Damage Prevention - A very large 103-acre flood-prone area associated with Bog Brook occurs in this Conservation Priority Area.
 Recent historic flood events in the general area underscore the real threat that even small streams can pose in flood prone areas.
-Land conservation here would prevent property damage and personal injury by guiding development away from this area.
-It would also maintain the stability of the immediate watershed for flood mitigation.
+Land conservation there would help prevent property damage and personal injury by guiding development away from this area.
+It would also help maintain the stability of the immediate watershed for the flood mitigation services this would provide.

 Forestry and Agricultural Productivity - Important Forest Soils are present in the north and south portions of this Conservation Priority Area.
 Agricultural Soils of Local Significance are also abundant here.
-Land conservation in the area would protect these economically valuable soils and their capacity for forestry and agricultural production.
+Land conservation in the area would help protect these economically valuable soils and their capacity for forestry and agricultural production.

 Biodiversity / Wildlife - This Conservation Priority Area is especially rich in significant wildlife habitat.
 It contains one of only four examples of the Large Grassland Priority Habitat type in Washington (21 acres).
 Numerous species that are in decline and / or of conservation concern including Northern Harrier, Horned Lark, Purple Marten, Northern Leopard Frog and Wood Turtle utilize larger grasslands such as these.
 This area also contains one of the largest occurrences of the Marsh and Shrub Wetland Priority Habitat type mapped by the Wildlife Action Plan in Town (87 acres).
 American Woodcock, Blandings Turtle, Northern Harrier, Osprey and Sedge Wren are just a few of the species of conservation concern that are supported by this suite of wetland types that is spread across the north portion of this area.
-Wildlife Habitat of Highest Statewide Condition Rank in association with Bog Brook and the surrounding wetlands is also mapped by the 2007 Wildlife Action Plan.
-Land conservation is an ideal tool for protection of this special wildlife habitat of state-wide importance.
+Wildlife Habitat of Highest State-wide Condition Rank in association with Bog Brook and the surrounding wetlands is also mapped by the 2007 Wildlife Action Plan.
+Land conservation is an ideal tool to use in protecting this special wildlife habitat that is of state-wide importance.